ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-dns.md

 {:note: .note}
 {:important: .important}

-# Check and Configure the DNS Record
+# Check and configure the DNS record
 {: #check-and-configure-the-dns-record}

 In this Step by Step example, the DNS service from IBM© Cloud Internet Services is used to manage the DNS zone and its records.
 In this case, you must ensure a record is created for the FQDN being used.
 The record should point to the public address to be configured in the {{site.data.keyword.vpx_full}} virtual server.